exasol/python-toolbox/doc/metrics.rst

 Workflows
 ---------

-As some may already know, the Python toolbox comes with various tools to help maintain our Python projects.
-One of these tools is the workflow templates, which can be generated and updated by default.
+The Python toolbox comes with various tools to help maintain our Python projects.
+One of these tools are workflow templates, which can be generated and updated by default.
 The toolbox also provides a workflow called *report*, which gathers and reports a metrics summary for the project's CI run.
 For details on the workflow, run :code:`tbx workflow show report` to see the full workflow definitions.
 Below, you can see two screenshots of the results and artifacts this workflow provides.

 .. figure:: _static/metrics-workflow-summary.png
     :alt: Metrics Workflow Summary